 She began; “I saw him to be a man of evident splendour.
-Fine in figure.
+Fine in the figure.
 His face was handsome.
 Slim in form.
-His head is not too small, elegant and good looking.
+His head is not too small, elegant and good-looking.
 His eyes are large and black [and] his eyelids long.
 His voice was deep.
 Very intelligent.
 His brows high and arched [and] his hair in plaits.
-His neck long and his beard thick.
+His neck was long and his beard was thick.
 He gave an impression of dignity when silent and of high intelligence when he talked.
-His words were impressive and his speech decisive, not trivial nor trite.
-His ideas like pearls moving on their string.
+His words were impressive and his speech was decisive, not trivial nor trite.
+His ideas are like pearls moving on their string.

 𝐓𝐡𝐞 𝐅𝐢𝐫𝐬𝐭 𝐑𝐞𝐯𝐞𝐥𝐚𝐭𝐢𝐨𝐧